vivait/bootcamp-workshop/README.md

 INSTALLATION (Important)
 ========================
-__Ultra Important Note: You must do this before you arrive, the basebox will download an entire virtual machine and is very large we will have some serious WiFi issues if everyone does this on the day.
+__Ultra Important Note: You must perform these steps before you arrive, the basebox will download an entire virtual machine and is very large.
+We will have some serious WiFi issues if everyone does this on the day.
 Please, please perform the following steps before the day__

 1. Download and install the tools mentioned in the 'tools required' section above
 2. Download the workshop material zip file to a directory onto your computer and extract, i.e. onto your desktop so you have a